dexterwilliams96/retico-crisperasr/README.md

 # retico-crisperasr
-Local crisper whisper ASR module for ReTiCo.
-Crisper whisper is better at capturing disfluencies which are often ignored by whisper, and should be more accurate in general.
+Local ASR module for [ReTiCo](https://github.com/retico-team) that uses CrisperWhisper.
+CrisperWhisper is better at capturing disfluencies which are often ignored by whisper, and should be more accurate in general.
 We do not provide support for CrisperWhisper's word-level timestamps, as they use a forked version of transformers that is incompatible with other retico modules.
 See citation for more details.
 CrisperWhisper is a relatively large model, and performance might be poor on weaker systems.
 Consider using `retico-whisperasr` on a weaker setup.

 ### Requirements

-This module was built using `python=3.10`, Requirements can be installed with pip:
+This module was built using `python=3.10`, after cloning, requirements can be installed with pip:
 ```
 pip install -r requirements.txt
 ```